⚡ Textbook Rescue: The 20-Min Third Conditional Kit

 ⚡ The Textbook Rescue Series

-When you see that Lightning Bolt (⚡) on the blog, you know exactly what it means:
+When you see that Lightning Bolt (⚡) on the blog, you know you’re looking at a lesson from the Textbook Rescue Series — fast, targeted BEAT+ Singles built for real classroom pressure:

 - It takes 0 minutes to prep.